algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 ### TypeScript Support: `package.json`

-For TypeScript projects, the `package.json` file plays a similar role as `pyproject.toml` for Python projects.
+For TypeScript projects, the `package.json` file plays a similar role as `pyproject.toml` can do for Python projects.
 It specifies metadata about the project and lists the dependencies required for smart contract development.

 Example snippet: